mi-erasmusmc/aioli/README.md

 - You will need the RxNORM database, in particular the RXNCONSO and RXNREL tables.
 The db is freely available [here](https://www.nlm.nih.gov/research/umls/rxnorm/docs/rxnormfiles.html).
-The app expects the tables to be located in your the same db as the aeolus data and located in a schema named rxnorm
+The app expects the tables to be located in the same db as the aeolus data and located in a schema named rxnorm

 - To map towards OMOP concept ids:
     - A database containing the RxNORM vocabulary from [OHDSI](https://athena.ohdsi.org/vocabulary/list).
 The app